| | | | | | |

 Garlic: Incorporating fresh garlic adds a savory note that enhances the soup with its bold and aromatic flavor.

-Onion: I prefer yellow onion for this recipe as it has a bolder flavor than sweet onions but you can certainly use sweet if you prefer.
+Onion: I prefer yellow onion for this recipe as it has a bolder flavor than sweet onions.
+But you can certainly use sweet if you prefer.

-Chicken Bone Broth: You have the option of using either chicken bone broth or regular chicken broth; the bone broth offers enhanced health benefits along with a richer flavor profile.
+Chicken Bone Broth: You have the option of using either chicken bone broth or regular chicken broth.
+The bone broth offers enhanced health benefits along with a richer flavor profile.

 Lime: Adding lime juice to this soup adds a tangy citrus flavor that enhances the soups overall taste and freshness.